department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 Yes.
 If you have spousal coverage and you want to reduce, turn down, or cancel it:

 **If your Servicemember's branch of service has started using the new SGLI Online Enrollment System (SOES),** have your Servicemember submit your changes online.
-To access SOES:
+To access SOES, have your Servicemember:

 <ol class="process" markdown="1">